Toilet Brains may earn compensation through affiliate links on this page.

 When carrying out our research, we found there is plenty of choice in the types available to consumers, which is always a plus point.

 Compared to one piece options, they tend to be considerably lighter on average, but they can usually be more difficult to install as the tank does not come attached.
+This may require a professional plumber to install it for you, which will ultimately lead to additional costs.

 Wall mounted options can quite often be dual purpose.
 On one hand, they are great for saving space.
 On the other, they provide a unique style that others just can't match.